US, European leaders weigh reopening risks without a vaccine

 “There remains a very long way to go, and I must be frank that a vaccine might not come to fruition,” Johnson wrote in the Mail on Sunday newspaper.

+Federal Reserve Chair Jerome Powell expressed optimism Sunday that the U.S. economy could begin to recover in the second half of the year, assuming there isn’t a second wave.
+But he suggested that a full recovery won’t likely be possible before the arrival of a vaccine.

+In an interview with CBS’s “60 Minutes,” Powell said that, once the outbreak has been contained, the economy should be able to rebound “substantially,” while warning it would take much longer for the economy to regain its health than it took for it to collapse.

-Coronavirus has infected over 4.6 million people and killed more than 313,000 worldwide, according to a tally by Johns Hopkins University that experts say under counts the true toll of the pandemic.
+The coronavirus has infected over 4.7 million people and killed more than 315,000 worldwide, according to a tally by Johns Hopkins University that experts say under counts the true toll of the pandemic.
 The U.S. has reported over 89,000 dead and Europe has seen at least 160,000 deaths.

+For most people, the coronavirus causes mild or moderate symptoms.
+For some, especially older adults and people with existing health problems, it can cause more severe illness and lead to death.

 Some experts noted recent infection surges in Texas, including a 1,800-case jump Saturday, with Amarillo identified as a growing hot spot.
 Texas officials said increased testing was playing a big role — the more you look for something, the more you find it.
 Many are watching hospitalizations and death rates in the weeks ahead to see exactly what the new Texas numbers really mean.